ryaltic/Modeling-Ranked-Match-Outcomes-Using-Early-Game-Performance-Data-in-League-of-Legends/README.md

 - All results are presented in aggregate form, highlighting trends and correlations at the team and role level.

-- Visualizations illustrate early-game factors most strongly associated with winning.
+- Visualizations illustrate early-game factors most strongly associated with winning and other early-game factors.

-## Getting Started
-- The code is organized into notebooks and scripts for data ingestion, feature engineering, and modeling.
-Users can reproduce the analysis using their own Riot API key.

 ## Disclaimer
 This project is intended solely for educational and research purposes.
 No individual player data is shared, tracked, or published in any form.